Identifying codes in triangle-free graphs of bounded maximum degree: Introduction

 In this article, we consider simple undirected loopless graphs.
 The \textit{open neighborhood} of vertex $u$ in graph $G$, $N_G(u)$, contains every vertex adjacent to vertex $u$ while the \textit{closed neighborhood} also contains vertex $u$ itself.
 A set of vertices $D\subseteq V(G)$ is a \textit{dominating set} if every vertex outside of $S$ is adjacent to a vertex in $D$.
 A set $S\subseteq V(G)$ is a \textit{separating set} if every vertex $u\in V(G)$ has a unique closed neighborhood in set $S$, that is, intersection $N_G[u]\cap S$ is unique for every vertex.
 Furthermore, a set $C\subseteq V(G)$ is an \textit{identifying code} if it is a dominating set and a separating set \cite{karpovsky1998new}.
 See Figure~\ref{fig:trees} for examples of identifying codes.
 From the intuitive perspective, identifying codes allow us to locate or identify any vertex if we know which vertices in the set $S$ are in its closed neighborhood.
 It is natural to ask what is the minimum number of vertices in an identifying code of graph $G$.
 This value is called the \textit{identification number} of graph $G$ and it is denoted by $\ID(G)$.

 This paper concentrates on proving Conjecture~\ref{conj_G Delta_UB} (stated below) on upper bounds for the minimum size of identifying codes of given maximum degree, for all triangle-free graphs.
-Previously, in the companion paper \cite{PaperPart1}, we have proved the conjecture for trees.
-Although the current paper is part II and builds on top of part I, both papers are designed so that they can be read independently.
+Previously, in \cite{PaperPart1}, we have proved the conjecture for trees.

 A thorough treatise on domination in graphs can be found in~\cite{HaHeHe-20,HaHeHe-21,HaHeHe-23}.
 Bounds on domination numbers for graphs with restrictions on their degree parameters are a natural and important line of research, see for example the influential result by Reed~\cite{reed_1996} that if $G$ is a connected cubic graph of order~$n$, then its domination number is at most $\frac{3}{8}n$.
 A detailed discussion on upper bounds on the domination number in terms of its order and degree parameters, as well as bounds with specific structural restrictions imposed, can be found in~\cite[Chapters 6, 7 and 10]{HaHeHe-23}.